-We currently have employment agreements with two of our named executive officers, Spiro Rombotis, our President and Chief Executive Officer, and Paul McBarron, our Executive Vice President-Finance, Chief Financial Officer, Chief Operating Officer and Secretary.
+We currently have employment agreements with two of our named executive officers: Spiro Rombotis, our President and Chief Executive Officer, and Paul McBarron, our Executive Vice President - Finance, Chief Financial Officer, Chief Operating Officer and Secretary.

 Spiro Rombotis, President and Chief Executive Officer.
-On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was most recently renewed on substantially the same terms, effective January 1, 2014, for an additional three years.
+On March 20, 2008, we entered into a threeyear employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was most recently renewed on January 1, 2019, such renewal to be effective through January 1, 2021.
 Mr. Rombotis' current annual base salary is \$530,553, which may be increased in the future in accordance with the terms of his employment agreement.
-Mr. Rombotis was paid an annual base salary of \$515,100 and \$530,553 for the years ending December 31, 2013and 2014, respectively.
+Mr. Rombotis was paid an annual base salary of \$530,553 for the years ending December 31, 2019 and 2018, respectively.
 Mr. Rombotis is also eligible for a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
-The agreement also provides for reimbursement of reasonable and necessary expenses incurred by Mr. Rombotis in connection with his the performance of his services.
-In addition, Mr. Rombotis is entitled to certain employment benefits.
+The agreement also provides for reimbursement of reasonable and necessary expenses incurred by Mr. Rombotis in connection with his performance of his services.
+Mr. Rombotis is also entitled to certain employment benefits in accordance with the Company's benefit policies in effect from time to time.